 Core contributors that joined on or before December 2018: Our intention is to return all core contributors to their previous pay amount if/when the ETH market recovers AND we've been able to secure a sufficient financial buffer.
 As there are a number of moving pieces and a timing element affecting this - the price of ETH, when a high enough price of ETH will be reached, and how our ETH reserves and headcount look at that point in time - it's difficult to commit to anything concrete without running the risk of promising something we can't guarantee (which is a situation we want to avoid).

-As a ballpark, ETH being at a sustained 10% margin above ETH price at raise could potentially return us to a point where we have enough funds to reinstate contributor pay cuts, however, we need to still prioritise ringfencing 150k ETH for user acquisition activities once the app is ready for mainstream adoption.
+As a ballpark, ETH being at a sustained 10% margin above ETH price at raise could potentially return us to a point where we have enough funds to reinstate contributor pay cuts, however, we need to still prioritise ringfencing a sufficient amount of ETH for user acquisition activities once the app is ready for mainstream adoption.

 If/when pay is reinstated, the quarterly additional SNT amounts agreed with each contributor that came into effect on 1 January 2019 will stay in place - we want to recognise all the loyalty and hard work everyone has shown.

 Core contributors that joined after December 2018: the salary/fee rate that you agreed with us when you joined will remain fixed for the foreseeable future.

 We don't currently have any scheduled routine or periodic pay reviews.
 This is something we want to work towards once user acquisition and fundraising is complete after 2020.